Content marketing is a way to promote your business over social media or blogging.

 Videos work so well on social media.
 People will watch videos and look at images more readily than skim read a long text post.
 It all depends on your audience though, so make sure you have them in mind when you are thinking about what type of content marketing to post.
 Have a variety of different formats to keep your audience interested in your content.
 LinkedIn prefers a variety of content posts for maximum impact, so you need to make sure to switch it up once and a while.

-The best videos for social media posts are short 30 second to a maximum of 2 minutes.
+The best videos for social media posts are short 30 seconds to a maximum of 2 minutes.
 You will see a lot of people aren’t ready to dedicate their time to anything longer than this.
 Social media users will rather spend 10 minutes watching 5 videos than 10 minutes watching 1 video.
-The video also needs a caption to stop anyone scrolling past it.
+The video also needs a caption to stop anyone from scrolling past it.

 This kind of post is when you share someone else’s post so it appears on your feed.
 It will include the original poster’s name and you should make sure you add a caption to also promote your own take on the post.
 However, understand you will be promoting other posts over your own when you share.
 You won’t see much engagement from a shared post, as most will link through to the original post.
 Giving that post all the engagement.

 A shared post is more useful as a friendly gesture than a content marketing tool.
-Unless you are sharing from your company profiles or colleagues, but in this case it’s preferable to use your own content to raise brand awareness.
+Unless you are sharing from your company profiles or colleagues, but in this case, it’s preferable to use your own content to raise brand awareness.

 Uploading a PDF is a great format for a recent press release or an example of your business’s work.
 Like the video upload, LinkedIn will tell you “success” when it has been uploaded to the platform.
 Think of your social media profile as an opportunity to showcase your work in a portfolio style.